• BIBLE PROMISES

 Assurance of this was given when Jesus on many occasions, healed those who were mentally ill.
 Let’s not misunderstand here – God is not going to change us into someone else, but He is going to enhance who we really are so that we blossom and shine in all our potential.

-So Jude in v24 could speak of a day when God will “present you faultless before the presence of His glory with exceeding joy“.
+So Jude in verse 24 could speak of a day when God will “present you faultless before the presence of His glory with exceeding joy“.
 Revelation 21:4 speaks of a time when “God will wipe away all tears from their eyes.
 There will be neither sorrow, nor crying, neither shall there be any more pain, for the former things are passed away”.

-Peter described it as a time of “joy unspeakable and full of glory” (1 Pet.
-1:8-9) and the Psalmist tells us that “in your presence is fullness of joy.
+Peter described it as a time of “joy unspeakable and full of glory” (1 Peter 1:8-9) and the Psalmist tells us that “in your presence is fullness of joy.
 At your right hand, there are pleasures forevermore” (Psa.
 16:11).

 No wonder it was said of Jesus, that “for the joy set before him, he endured the cross … ” (Heb.
 12:2)